hacker112/git-features-demo/README.md

 # Checkout branch
 git checkout demo/rebase-conflict

+# look at the tree
+git tree

 # Run the rebase
 git rebase demo/rebase

 # Follow the instructions git gives you

+# look at the tree afterwars
+git tree
 ```

 ### Interactive Rebase